• Skip to primary navigation

 Home » ROUNDUPS

-What to Cook In January
+What to Eat In January

-Modified: Jan 4, 2025 by Susan Pridmore · This post may contain affiliate links · Leave a Comment
+Modified: Jan 3, 2026 by Susan Pridmore · This post may contain affiliate links · Leave a Comment

 January brings a desire to change our diets, start exercise, and simplify our lives.
 But it's cold outside, so we also crave foods that warm us up.
-Here are some ideas for what to cook in January.
+Here are some ideas for what to eat in January.

 A large bowl of citrus salad made with roasted cauliflower with text overlay.